m-ld/timeld/packages/prejournal/README.md

-# timeld - Prejournal integration
+# timeld - Prejournal connector

 This packages supports live update of timesheet entries:
 - _from_ **timeld**